We'll see you back at camp in 2022!

-Youngsters - join us for 3 days of pickin' and grinnin' with stars of the Blue Canvas Orchestra!
+Youngsters - join us at the Tent for 3 days of pickin' and grinnin' with stars of the Blue Canvas Orchestra!
 We will explore the rich music and singing traditions of Bluegrass and Southern Appalachian culture in a variety of classes taught by professional performing / recording musicians who are acknowledged experts in their field.
 Geared toward youth ages 7-17, Camp will cover lessons on guitar, banjo, fiddle, bass, and mandolin, as well as singing and playing in a group.
 Both individual and group participation will be part of this experience, with fun for everyone at all levels from total beginner through advanced.
 You'll even get to form your own band!

 Don't miss this fantastic opportunity to learn from the Pros!